omicreativedev/ThemeSwitcher/README.md

+Due to something breaking— The code in this repository had a big update.
+Because so many forks are out of sync, some actions are failing.
+If you are working on a fork, please backup your work and resync.
+Since almost all open issues are in modules, you can you drop your themes/pages in.

 # hacktoberfest2023 - ⭐ Goal 200 Stars!

 📢 **Announcement: You do NOT need to work on issues in this repo.
 You can also just FORK IT and start working on a page or theme without approval.** Of course you are ALSO welcome to work on issues!